PikachuPenial/Titanmod/PATCHNOTES.md

 **>MAPS**

 **>BALANCE**
-- All melees have been standardized stat-wise and will all function the same
+- All melee weapons have been standardized stat-wise and will all deal the same damage and have the same swing cooldown
+- Increased reload, empty reload, and rechambering speeds across many different weapons (typically a 15-30% improvement)

 *Melee*
-- Increased damage to 150
+- Increased damage to 150 (previously 75-100)
 - Both types of swings now function identically, but still differ in animation

+*PP-19 Bizon*
+- Reduced magazine capacity to 44 (previously 64)

 **>QOL & BUG FIXES**
 - Overhauled the playermodel customization screen